moebnaser/FastAPI-Project/README.md

 ACCESS_TOKEN_EXPIRE_MINUTES = 60(base)
 ````
 ### Note: SECRET_KEY in this exmple is just a psudo key.
 You need to get a key for youself and you can get the SECRET_KEY  from fastapi documantion
-### Here is the link of the playlist on youtube you can learn all about FASTAPI